 With many of you facing the prospect of teaching online for the first time, the TEL Team have put together this guide to support you.
 Along with our own advice, we have curated some of the tips that we've seen being shared across social media from other institutions, teachers and students.
-The University has a portfolio of great tools, and I believe that with Moodle, ChiPlayer (Panopto) and Skype for Business, we can continue to provide an engaging collaborative learning environment for our students.
+The University has a portfolio of great tools, and I believe that with Moodle, ChiPlayer (Panopto) and Microsoft Teams, we can continue to provide an engaging collaborative learning environment for our students.

 Key things to consider when planning to deliver distance learning:

 - Check your Moodle modules to ensure you have the required level of access

 - Module Coordinators: check you have all required teaching staff enrolled on your module, and encourage your team to keep in contact and share issues or best practice examples as they arise